Supply Chain Risk Assessment

 Required Input

 Provide the following.
+The Triage Pass needs only items 1–2 (roster + the three triage signals); the rest are gathered only for the critical few in the Deep-dive Pass.
 Anything missing goes into the gaps block, not a guess.

 - Supplier roster — Supplier name, DUNS / registration ID, tier (1 / 2 / 3 as known), country of origin, country of manufacture (can differ from country of origin), plant address when known, parent-company ownership, ISO / IATF / AS9100 / ISO 13485 certification status and expiry, OEM / industry approval status